Last Updated December 2023

 Appellate Decisions.
-The appellate arbitrator(s) will issue a decision within 30 days of oral argument or such period as the arbitrator(s) require.
-The majority decision of the appellate arbitrator(s) may arrive at three potential outcomes:
+The appellate arbitrator(s) will issue an award or decision within 30 days of oral argument or such period as the arbitrator(s) require.
+The majority award or decision of the appellate arbitrator(s) may arrive at three potential outcomes:

 (ii) issue a new award or decision.

-(iii) request additional information and extend the period for issuing a final decision by 30 days.
+(iii) request additional information and extend the period for issuing a final award or decision by 30 days.

 Enforcing An Award.
-If needed, enforcing arbitration or a final arbitration award may be accomplished in your choice of either Tribal Court or the United States Court for the judicial district in which you reside (either a “Chosen Forum”).
-Uprova hereby provides a limited waiver of its sovereign immunity for such an enforcement action when made by you and no other party, regarding only your use of the Site, for an action in only a Chosen Forum, and which expires six months after your initial access to the Site.
+If needed, enforcing arbitration or a final arbitration award may be accomplished in your choice of either Tribal Court or the federal United States District Court for the judicial district in which you reside (either a “Chosen Forum”).

 Previous Agreements, Severability